 We should also not ignore the maritime leisure sector; it is huge and supports many jobs.

 The UK was at its highest food self-sufficiency since the 19th century in 1980, at the height of industrial food production.

 This has steadily declined from 80% to about 60% now.

 This increases to nearly 75% for food that can be grown in the UK but this can be misleading because these self-sufficiency percentages are calculated as the farm gate value of raw food for production divided by the value of raw food for consumption, it is, therefore, an economic indicator, not a measure of food security.

 The story of our food security is a complex one, whilst we might import over £30 billion per year, in the same period we export just under half that.
 In terms of diversity, after the UK, the largest suppliers are the Netherlands (6.2%), Spain (5.1%), France (3.5%), Germany (2.7%) and Ireland (2.5%)

-The source for individual produce is intriguing; Saudi Arabia supplies a significant quantity of the UK’s tomatoes for example.
-Africa provides about 14% of the UK’s fruit and vegetables imports, with 47% of that coming from South Africa.
+The source for individual products is intriguing; Saudi Arabia supplies a significant quantity of the UK’s tomatoes for example.
+Africa provides about 14% of the UK’s fruit and vegetable imports, with 47% of that coming from South Africa.